fullmetalbrackets/blog/src/content/wiki/apollo.md

 - 1 TB Internal 2.5" HDD
 - 1 Gbps Ethernet

 Bought on EBay for around $160.
 Added a cheap, low capacity NVMe SSD to use as a boot drive and replaced the CD drive with a caddy that holds a laptop hard drive.
-I originally used this as my home server, but switched over to using <a href="/wiki/korben/">my Dell Optiplex 3020 Micro</a> as the server, and currently <a href="/wiki/athena/">my old Dell PC</a> is my server.
+I originally used this as my home server, but switched over to using [my Dell Optiplex 3020 Micro](/wiki/korben) as the server, and currently [my old Dell PC](/wiki/athena) is my server.

 This machine was my daily driver for over a year, running Debian 12 (later 13) and KDE Plasma desktop environment.
 It was mostly okay, but it did start chugging if I had too many Chrome tabs open, which I tend to do.
-I have recently upgraded to using [Bazzite on my wife's old Dell XPS 8920](/wiki/artemis/).
+I have recently upgraded to using [Bazzite on my wife's old Dell XPS 8920](/wiki/artemis).
 (An upgrade from this.)